pgRouting/pgrouting/src/driving_distance/doc/pgr_withPoints_dd.rst

 **pid**      ``ANY-INTEGER``   (optional) Identifier of the point.
 Can not be NULL.
 If column not present, a sequential identifier will be given automatically.
 **eid**      ``ANY-INTEGER``   Identifier of the "closest" edge to the point.
 **fraction** ``ANY-NUMERICAL`` Value in [0,1] that indicates the relative postition from the first end point of the edge.
-**side**     ``CHAR``          (optional) Value in ['b', 'r', 'l', NULL] indicating if the ppoint is:
+**side**     ``CHAR``          (optional) Value in ['b', 'r', 'l', NULL] indicating if the point is:
                                  - In the right, left of the edge or
                                  - If it doesn't matter with 'b' or NULL.
                                  - If column not present 'b' is considered.

-                               Can be in any upper or lower case.
+                               Can be in upper or lower case.
 ============ ================= =================================================